royalapplications/beyondnet/README.md

 print(lastValuePassedIntoEventHandler)
 ```

 I guess this is pretty self explanatory.
+Again, for brevity we omitted error handling here.
 Regular Swift memory management rules apply here.
 Most of the time you'll likely want to create an event handler, store it as a variable outside of the function's scope and unsubscribe from the event in your class's deinitializer.